BubbaBuff/BubbaBuff/README.md

-Indra Otsutsuki fan, I will draw on your strawpage if its linked
+Idk how to code this is js a spot to admire my indra collection.
+Pls draw on my strawpage and Ill draw on yrs.

 ![indra_otsutsuki__yin__render_by_dp1757_dd31t90-fullview](https://github.com/user-attachments/assets/61368d8b-fd59-48d4-b71a-f70c7375567f)